-Instructions: Unscramble each of the words below to complete this quotation by Walt Whitman.
+Instructions: Unscramble each of the words below to complete this quotation by Decimus Junius Juvenalis.
 Letters placed in colored squares will complete a specific letter somewhere in the quote.
 Keep in mind that there may be multiple words that can be created by any single group of letters, but generally only one of those will be correct for the purposes of completing the quote.
 Any questions?
 Feel free to read our FAQ.
 Otherwise, good luck!

 Like word puzzles?
 Try Lexicant, the game of never-ending words, or try your hand at some challenging Cryptograms!
 If you like famous quotes, be sure to try our newest game, Quotems.

 Frequently Asked Questions